 A: Red lights do not upset people’s night vision, and when we are outside in the dark it is important that we do not disturb others’ night vision.
 All of the volunteers use red flashlights and we encourage guests to do so at well.

-Q: I SEE CLOUDS IN THE SKY, WILL THE STAR PARTY STILL BE TAKING PLACE?
+Q: I SEE CLOUDS IN THE SKY, WILL THE NIGHT SKY PROGRAM STILL BE TAKING PLACE?

 A: Please look for a post on our Facebook or Twitter pages for day-of updates if the weather is questionable.
 For last-minute info, call 760-490-9561.